zestedesavoir/latex-template/documentation.md

 \smileysPath{/path/to/smileys} % path to the directory containing the images of the smileys
 ```

-## Spoilers

-To add a spoiler, use `\addSpoiler`: `\addSpoiler{Hide text}`.
-Spoilers will be grouped in order of apparition in a "Spoiler" section at the end of each chapter.

 ## Iframes

 To add an iframe block (for example Youtube videos), use `\iframe`: `\iframe{url}[iframe type][caption]`.